 Before you start investing, it’s important that you first pay off your so-called bad debt, like credit cards and store accounts.
 This is particularly important for debt that has high interest rates as it will cost you more than an investment is likely to earn.
 Your home loan doesn’t count as bad debt because it’s funding an asset, which will hopefully grow in value over time.

 Once your debt is under control, you need to consider having a rainy day fund or an emergency fund which will assist with any financial emergencies.
 This could be a safety net in case of retrenchment or if you have an unexpected health expense or an accident.
 It’s recommended that you save an amount equal to between three and six months of expenses in a money market fund for easy access when you need it.

 After you have your emergency fund sorted, it’s time for you to consider investing.
 You’ll need to be sure of your financial goal and the timeframe in which you’d like to reach that.
 You’ll also need to know your own risk profile.
 Then only choose funds that tie up with your risk profile and intended investment period.

 It’s important that you consider taking advantage of tax-free options like retirement funds and tax-free savings accounts.
 A financial adviser can help you choose an appropriate fund and establish whether a tax-free product is right for you.

 Read more on how to invest.

-The minimum amount differs from fund to fund, but is usually around R500 per month.
-You can find each fund’s minimum required investment amount on its fund factsheet/minimum disclosure document.
+The minimum amount differs from fund to fund, but is usually around R500 per month or a minimum lump sum of R10 000.
+You can find each fund’s minimum required investment amount on its fund factsheet.